ceramicnetwork/docs/docs/run/nodes/nodes.md

 ### Docker

 The js-ceramic repo builds Docker images that run the Ceramic daemon and IPFS from the source code of the master branch.
 These images are tagged with "latest" and the git commit hash of the source code that the image was built from.
-You can view the image builds of [js-ceramic on DockerHub](https://hub.docker.com/r/ceramicnetwork/js-ceramic) and compatible builds of IPFS with the image builds of [ipfs-daemon on DockerHub](https://hub.docker.com/r/ceramicnetwork/ipfs-daemon).
+You can view the image builds of [js-ceramic on DockerHub](https://hub.docker.com/r/ceramicnetwork/js-ceramic) and compatible builds of IPFS with the image builds of [go-ipfs-daemon on DockerHub](https://hub.docker.com/r/ceramicnetwork/go-ipfs-daemon).

 ```bash
 docker pull ceramicnetwork/ipfs-daemon:latest